CEDARScript/cedarscript-grammar/README.md

 - Ability to get or modify targeted parts of code;
 - High-level abstractions for complex refactoring operations via refactoring languages (currently supports Rope syntax);
 - Query operations return results in XML format for easier parsing and processing by LLM systems.

-## Usage

-CEDARScript can be used to:

-1. Create new files;
-2. Update existing code;
-3. Delete parts of code or entire files;
-4. Move code within or between files in a single command;
-5. Select and examine parts of the codebase;

 ## Examples